JPCodeCraft/AlbionDataAvalonia/README.md

 An alternative client for [The Albion Online Data Project](https://www.albion-online-data.com/) that provides the same functionality as the official client, but with a user-friendly graphical interface and easy-to-use settings.
 All the data is uploaded to The Albion Online Data Project!
 Albion Free Market does not host prices databases.

+This software was developed by the [Albion Free Market](www.albionfreemarket.com) developer.

 ATTENTION: this is a beta release.
 Use it at your own risk.

 ATTENTION²: if you use this client, uninstall the official AODP one.
 Otherwise you'll upload everything twice.